 Fiona Apple’s “The Idler Wheel…” turns 13

 Fiona Apple’s fourth album was released on this day in 2012, and it was her most experimental yet.
-Although now it hindsight we can see the seeds being planted that eventually grew into Fetch The Bolt Cutters, it was a risky move for her in 2012.
+Although now we can see it as the seeds that eventually grew into Fetch The Bolt Cutters, it was a risky move in 2012.

-And what’s with the long title?
-First When The Pawn… and now this one.
-Well, when explaining its meaning, Fiona says that it’s not a new concept for her, personally.
-“I like the idea of the idler wheel,” she said, “it just sits in between things, but it makes such a big difference in the way that the machine is working.”
+When explaining its meaning, Fiona says, “I like the idea of the idler wheel,” she said, “it just sits in between things, but it makes such a big difference in the way that the machine is working.”

 “This [album] I love, even though there’s a lot of pain that I went through during the making of it.
 I feel very sure of myself.
 Not that I’m so great, but that I’m right.”

-And she wears the pain like a medal: “Say I’m an airplane and the gashes I got from my heartbreak make the slots and the flaps upon my wing, and I use them to give me a lift/Hip hip for the lift, hip hip for the drag, I want them all in my bag.
+“Say I’m an airplane and the gashes I got from my heartbreak make the slots and the flaps upon my wing, and I use them to give me a lift.
+Hip hip for the lift, hip hip for the drag, I want them all in my bag.
 Oh, give me anything, and I’ll turn it into a gift.”

 This album is possibly my favourite of hers, so rich in imagery and poetry.
-She so perfectly tows the line between a complete mental breakdown and total self-confidence.
+She so perfectly toes the line between a complete mental breakdown and almost delusional self-confidence (“I’m caught in the cold, caught in the hot / not so with the warmer lot”, she sings in Daredevil).
 She’s no longer just projecting her pain outward like she did in Tidal, but she acknowledges the role she plays in her own story.

 Nowhere is this done more clearly than in Werewolf, which in Fiona’s own words, it was admitting, “Yeah, all the anger that I had toward you was justified, and you are an asshole, but I was a great dance partner, and I brought a lot of that out of you.”